-We currently offer two entire programs fully through the online format, Online Management Certificate and the Applied Project Management Certificate.
-There are also several courses one can take independent of this program, many of which can be used for a variety of certificate or diploma programs.
+We currently offer three programs fully through the online format, Online Management Certificate , the Applied Project Management Certificate, and Emerging Leaders Certificate There are also several courses one can take independent of this program, many of which can be used for a variety of certificate or diploma programs.
 New programs are being developed for online distrubtion, please check back for more information.

 What are the expectations of a student in an online course?

 They are similar to a student attending a traditional class; you will be expected to work approximately 6 hours per week on your course.
 This includes self-assessments, project work, and collaboration with your classmates (virtually) as well as any assignments and prescribed readings that have been assigned.
 Although offered in a flexible online format, students are still required to submit and complete course work on certain due-dates.

 What is the format of a class?